Engineev/ravel/README.md

 |libcIO  | 64
 |libcMem | function-dependent

-Note: Unconditional jumps are viewed as simple instructions, and the weights used in the test are still **subject to change**.
+Note: Unconditional jumps are viewed as simple instructions.

+## Pronunciation

+This project is named after the French composer Maurice Ravel, so the most correct way to pronounce the project name in English is /rəˈvɛl/ or /ræˈvɛl/, though I'm also OK with the pronunciation /ˈravəl/.

+In any case, how about checking this colorful [piano concerto](https://youtu.be/cJOW5mlhH_Y) by Ravel?